m2osw/iplock/README.md

 chains.
 User defined chains do not need to be pre-defined.
 The tool will automatically create them as required and apply defaults as defined in each `chain::...` variable.

+The name of chains is case sensitive.
+So it must be `INPUT` if you want to add to the built-in `INPUT` chain.
+It is customary to use lowercase of user defined chains to avoid any future potential clashes.

 **Default:** none, this is a required parameter, you need to have at least one chain to which the `<name>` rule applies.